ing-bank/baker/split-brain-resolver/tla/README.md

 messages. i.e. Receiving MemberRemoved(node1) message means removing node1 from my state, but also assuming that node1 is already left the cluster  or terminated, so we also update its members set as an empty set.
-Fixed lots of unrealistic corner cases found by the TLA model checker in the algorithm so that it does not randomly generate states but knows about how the system behaves.
+Fixed lots of unrealistic corner cases found by the TLA+ model checker in the algorithm so that it does not randomly generate states but knows about how the system behaves.
 This generates less number of states and we are able to improve the algorithm step by step.